ItemConsulting/resty/README.rst

 Introduction
 --------------

 Resty is a small, convenient interface to talk to RESTful services from Java.
-This is a OSGI Plugin distribution to use with IBM Domino
+This is a OSGI Plugin distribution to use on IBM Domino.

 Its focus is on simplicity and ease-of-use, often requiring only two lines of code to access any web service.
 It supports chaining several requests which is very useful in RESTful application employing HATEOAS.